ntdkhiem/hordes.io-bots/README.md

 ### Notes While Running

-The bot is still in beta mode so it needs your help everytime these below problems occur.
+The bot might needs your help when these below problems occur.

 1. The bot sometime will try to attack far away enemies while ignore closer enemies.
 2. There is a bug in the game that let the skill's execution time goes negative value and I try to take this into consideration. (don't worry, for the time being, the bot will reset itself if this happen.)